kir-hakeem/Test-Automation/README.md

-## Setting Up the automation test for TernKey:
+## Setting Up the automation test for Nest.js Application:

 We will use Cypress for End-to-End Testing (E2E) and Jest for Unit Testing